ContentMine/ami/AMI.md

 # navigation

+    $ 'ls' OR 'dir' should show:
-    $ ls OR dir should show bin/ exampleData/ and (ignore) repo/
+	$             bin/ exampleData/ and (ignore) repo/
     $ cd exampleData
     $ ls OR dir should show html/ and pdf/ and maybe more
     $ cd pdf